JuliaDiff/ForwardDiff.jl/README.md

 ```

 Thus, chunking of input vectors whose length is a prime number is unsupported.
 We're currently working on removing this limitation.

+Note that it is generally always much faster to **not** provide a `chunk_size`.
+This option is provided for the cases in which performing an entire calculation at once would consume too much memory.